 Now, what about the marriage record for Marian James?
 What does it show?

 Marriage Record - Marian James

 Here, we see that Marian married Joseph Clark on May 31, 1876.
 She states she was a spinster.
 So, if this is the same Marion James, she was not married when she had her son in 1874.
 Look at the names of the witnesses: Richard George Baker and Elizabeth Baker.

-The names of the witnesses are the same, but Baker is a common surname.
-Some additional genealogy research revealed that this Richard George Baker was the son of Joseph Clark's sister.
+The names of the witnesses are the same as those in the christening record, but Baker is a common surname.
+Some additional genealogy research revealed that Richard George Baker was the son of Joseph Clark's sister.

 Since the names of the marriage witnesses are the same as the Baker parents whose baby was christened the same day as Marian's; there is a blood relationship between Richard George Baker and Joseph Clark who married Marian James; and Marian James was living with Richard George and Elizabeth Baker at the time of Joseph Henry's christening, it is reasonable to conclude that the Marian James in the christening record and the Marian James in the marriage record are most likely the same person.

 Keep in mind that in this time period, the care of illegitimate children whose father was unknown fell to the parish poor relief.
-Women found in this situation were interrogated, sometimes several times, by the parish council, to try to find out the name of the father, so that he could be induced to take financial responsibility for his child.
+Women found 'with child' in these circumstances were interrogated, sometimes several times, by the parish council, to try to find out the name of the father, so that he could be induced to take financial responsibility for his child.
 (See my webpage on Poor Laws for further information).